Bearing Puller for Bottom Brackets - Wind-Out Type

 *** Buy one, get one 30% off any mix of pullers and presses (applies to individual tools only, not kits) ***

-This tool is designed to extract the sealed cartridge bearings that are found in many bottom brackets.
+This 'wind-out' type tool is designed to extract the sealed cartridge bearings that are found in many bottom brackets.

-We offer two types; a low cost version using a simple nut to pull the bearing, and a premium version with convenient T-bar handle instead of the nut.
+We offer two handle options; a low cost version using a simple nut to pull the bearing, and a premium version with convenient T-bar handle instead of the nut.

 Bearing are removed straight, kind to your frame